jimenalozano/face-generator/README.md

 ```bash
 python cli/cli.py
 ```
-Finally, you are ready to go!!
-Run the face generator
+Finally, you are ready to go!
+Run the face generator services from:
 ```bash
 cd service
 python service.py
 ```

+Notice that, if you dont have the database, you should uncomment line 24 of service.py to create the table needed to store the seeds of every face generated.
+In that way you can later use the transition service, by choosing the images from the database.

 You can see the results at face-generator/results/